rbaucells/learning-opengl/README.md

 ## Dependencies
 - GLFW - For cross-platform window creation
 - GLAD - For loading modern Opengl functions
-- Linmath - Included but not used, only used to base my custom Matrix4x4 class off of

 ## Goals
 - Learn how to work with graphics programming